MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Specifies whether the user can open pages in InPrivate mode in Google Chrome.
+  Specifies whether the user can open pages in InPrivate mode in Microsoft Edge.

 If you don't configure this policy or set it to 'Enabled', users can open pages in InPrivate mode.